-a.
+- a.
 Performance requirements: The drain will be used to hold open a surgical incision leading to a subcutaneous abscess for the duration of the healing process (2 weeks to 2 months).
 The drain should not impede the drainage of fluid from the abscess cavity nor should it place excessive pressure on the inside or outside of the abscess.
-The drain is intended to be passive with no active components, other than an irrigation port for saline washes, and should be resilient enough to flex and bend without causing structural damage.

-- b.
-Safety: The drain should be non-toxic and should be made from a medical grade polymer that will not leach toxic products.
+The drain is intended to be passive with no active components and should be resilient enough to flex and bend without causing structural damage. - b.
+Safety: The drain should be non-toxic and should be made from a medical grade polymer.
 The drain should not cause an adverse foreign body reaction or lead to a heightened inflammatory response.
 The drain should be comfortable for extended patient wear and should not cause irritation.
 The drain should be easy to put in place by a patient if necessary, given instructions are provided.
 Lastly, the drain will likely need sterile packaging and will be intended as a one-time use product. - c.
 Accuracy and Reliability: The drain should reliably allow an infected abscess cavity to drain.
 See Safety section above. - d.
 Life in Service: The drain will be in place for the duration of the abscess closure process which can range from 2 weeks to 2 months depending on a number of factors (age, original insult, severity, diseases, etc.), but is ultimately disposable and one-time use.
 The drain should have a shelf-life of at least 2 years. - e.
 Operating Environment: The drain will be inserted into an abscess cavity through a surgical incision and covered by gauze.
 It will be used by a patient during normal day-to-day activities.
 As such it should be resistant to external stress and movements by the patient.
 Additionally it should have a low profile at the incision site to minimize snagging, accidental dislodgement, and further wounding.
 The device will be originally put in place by a trained physician but will be maintained, and replaced as needed, by the patient. - f.
 Ergonomics: The drain should require minimum force to insert and should remain securely in place for the duration of the wound healing process.
 It should be comfortable for extended patient wear and should not cause any additional irritation.
 A cognizant patient should be able to use the drain in an instructed manner. - g.
-Size: The drain will be designed in 3 stock sizes that will cover a range of incision sizes from 1.5-4 cm.
-The drain will need to span 0.5 cm across the dermis and epidermis layers from the external environment into the abscess cavity.
+Size: The drain will be designed in 3 stock sizes that will cover a range of incision widths from 1.5 4 cm.
+The drain will need to span 0.5 cm across the dermis and epidermis layers from the external environment into the abscess cavity, which may have variable depth (typically < 10 cm).
 The drain should not extend more than 2 cm from the surface of the incision to minimize and prevent accidental snags. - h.
-Materials: The drain should be made of a medical grade polymer such as PDMS, PTFE, or PVC that does not contain toxic, leachable byproducts or additives.
-If metal is needed for structural reinforcement, stainless steel will be used. - i.
+Materials: The drain should be made of a medical grade PDMS that does not contain toxic, leachable byproducts or additives. - i.
 Aesthetics, Appearance, and Finish: The drain should have a smooth finish to promote patient comfort.
 The drain should exude safety and efficacy.